We Analyzed the Future Direction of Tri Pointe Homes Inc. (TPH), Here is What We Found

 TPH’s Market Performance

-TPH stocks went down by -13.03% for the week, with a monthly jump of 1.91% and a quarterly performance of 3.43%, while its annual performance rate touched 3.60%.
-The volatility ratio for the week stands at 4.63% while the volatility levels for the past 30 days are set at 4.84% for Tri Pointe Homes Inc..
-The simple moving average for the period of the last 20 days is -10.27% for TPH stocks with a simple moving average of 10.68% for the last 200 days.
+TPH stocks went down by -0.86% for the week, with a monthly drop of -11.55% and a quarterly performance of 0.71%, while its annual performance rate touched 12.58%.
+The volatility ratio for the week stands at 4.99% while the volatility levels for the past 30 days are set at 4.39% for Tri Pointe Homes Inc..
+The simple moving average for the period of the last 20 days is -8.68% for TPH stocks with a simple moving average of 8.53% for the last 200 days.

 Analysts’ Opinion of TPH